aisgbizdev/BIAS-PRO-V1/replit.md

 # BiAS²³ Pro - Behavioral Intelligence Audit System

 ## Overview
 BiAS²³ Pro is a bilingual (English-Indonesian) AI-powered web application designed to analyze behavioral communication patterns using an 8-layer framework.
 It evaluates communicators and professionals across dimensions like visual behavior, emotional processing, and ethical compliance.
-The system offers two primary modes: Social Media Pro (for TikTok/Instagram/YouTube account analytics) and Communication (for analyzing speaking and presentation patterns).
+The system offers two primary modes: TikTok Pro (for TikTok account analytics with Expert Knowledge Base) and Marketing Pro (for analyzing sales presentations, client pitches, and marketing videos).
 Its core purpose is to deliver premium, detailed, and actionable behavioral assessments to help users build influence through improved communication.

 ## User Preferences
 Preferred communication style: Simple, everyday language.